-The Board decided to include the following proposals in an Exposure Draft, proposing modification and guidance to AASB 13 Fair Value Measurement for application by public sector not-for-profit entities:

-- (a) modify AASB 13 to state that for assets held for their service capacity and not primarily for their ability to generate net cash inflows, the approach to determine their fair value should be current replacement cost.
+AASB Action Ale ert Update, Minutes and Board Papers Meeting Date Update April 2019 The Board decided to include the following proposals in an Exposure Draft, proposing modification and guidance to AASB 13 Fair Value Measurement for application by public sector not-for-profit entities: (a) modify AASB 13 to state that for assets held for their service capacity and not primarily for their ability to generate net cash inflows, the approach to determine their fair value should be current replacement cost.
 The Board is of the view that when such assets are legally restricted as to their use or the prices that can be charged for goods or services derived from them, their fair values should not be written down to a market selling price or present value of net cash inflows that is less than their current replacement cost.
 When such assets can be bought and sold for prices incorporating the effect of the restriction, their current replacement cost would reflect the observable market selling price.
-This proposed modification is expected to reduce uncertainty and diversity in practice regarding how to apply the principles in AASB 13 and would not necessarily change practice for some not-for-profit public sector entities; - (b) include an illustrative example to support the application of AASB 13 paragraph 28(b) regarding legally permissible uses of an asset.
+This proposed modification is expected to reduce uncertainty and diversity in practice regarding how to apply the principles in AASB 13 and would not necessarily change practice for some not-for-profit public sector entities; (b) include an illustrative example to support the application of AASB 13 paragraph 28(b) regarding legally permissible uses of an asset.
 The illustrative example would demonstrate that, if a government can rescind a law or regulation restricting the use (or pricing of the use of) an asset and does not require parliamentary approval for that rescission, the fair value measurement of that asset should assume that the restriction would not pass to the market participant buyer.
-This is the case even if an entity controlled by that government (eg a government agency) is unable itself to rescind the restriction and therefore is required to assume in its own financial statements that the restriction would pass to the market participant buyer.
-However, the fair value measurement of that asset in the whole-of-government financial statements should be reduced for: - i. the risk that the government is unable in practice to rescind the restriction because of, for example, community concerns about the asset's higher and better uses; and - ii. the current cost (if any) of rescinding the restriction; and - (c) include an illustrative example to support the application of AASB 13 paragraphs B8 and B9 regarding the cost approach.
-The illustrative example would demonstrate that, when measuring an asset's fair value at its current replacement cost, economic obsolescence should not: - i. be identified if the asset has apparent 'excess capacity' that is temporary or occurs cyclically, because such excess capacity is standby capacity forming part of the asset's service potential that is being measured; and - ii. be limited to circumstances in which a formal decision has been made to reduce the asset's physical capacity.

-The Board decided to include in the ED a specific matter for comment on whether the proposed guidance should also apply to not-for-profit entities in the private sector.
+This is the case even if an entity controlled by that government (eg a government agency) is unable itself to rescind the restriction would pass to the market participant buyer.
+However, the fair value measurement of that asset in the whole-of-government financial statements should be reduced for: i. the risk that the government is unable in practice to rescind the restriction because of, for example, community concerns about the asset's higher and better use; and ii. the current cost (if any) of rescinding the restriction; and (c) include an illustrative exa The Board decided to include in the ED a specific matter for comment on whether the proposed guidance should also apply to not-for-profit entities in the private sector.
 The Board will consider the remaining issues identified in the project plan at its June 2019 meeting, with a view to issuing the ED during the third quarter of 2019.
 8.1 Staff Paper: Fair Value Measurement - Public Sector Update